The CLI of .NET is a command-line interface provided by the .NET SDK that allows performing tasks and actions to manage .NET projects.

 | Interface | Terminal | GUI |

-The .NET SDK CLI is like your Swiss army knife for C# developers.
-It provides you with a comprehensive set of utilities to perform any development task for applications in the .NET environment.
+The .NET SDK CLI is like your C# developer’s Swiss Army knife.
+It provides you with a complete set of utilities to perform any development task for applications in the .NET environment.

-Besides, using the console makes you feel like a hacker, which is not bad at all.
+Besides, using the console makes you feel like a hacker, which isn’t bad

-As it is a tool you will use frequently, let’s see how to use it 👇
+Since it’s a tool you’ll use frequently, let’s see how to use it 👇

-Before starting, we should logically verify that the .NET SDK is correctly installed.
+Before starting, we should obviously verify that the .NET SDK is correctly installed.
 To do this, run the following command:

-If you do not have the .NET SDK installed, we covered it in
+If you don’t have .NET SDK installed, we covered it in

 The .NET CLI is a command-line interface.
-This means it runs and responds through a terminal (like CMD or PS).
+That is, it runs and responds through a terminal (like CMD, or PS).

 All commands look more or less the same and follow the pattern: